Skip to content

 The process for taking out pet insurance for a rehomed dog is as easy as for one from a breeder.

-Insurance policies tend to be available to dogs that are over eight weeks old and under ten years of age , but once you have a policy in place you can extend cover beyond that limit .
+Insurance policies tend to be available for dogs that are over eight weeks old and under eight years old, with some insurers covering dogs up to ten years old.
+Once you have a policy in place you can extend cover beyond that limit.
 For some breeds, the age limits vary so be sure to check.

 Have a look at our guide to pet insurance made simple for more information.